Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 ![PlayFab: Functions listing](images/PlayFab-RegisterFunction-1.png)

-Let'S go through the individual settings for a registration:
+Let's go through the individual settings for a registration:

 ![PlayFab: Registering an Azure Function with QueueTrigger](images/PlayFab-RegisterFunction-2.png)